Shayne-Pro/sketch-based-medical-image-retrieval/README.md

 ## Trained Models

-The trained models used in this repository can be downloaded from Zenodo:
+The trained models, namely `bottom2x2_margin-10-epoch=0299.ckpt`, used in this repository can be downloaded from Zenodo:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10925122.svg)](https://doi.org/10.5281/zenodo.10925122)